 In addition to this one, look for other board games (especially those dating back to the 1950s and 1960s) featuring movie and television themes.
-Old Milton-Bradley games based on shows like Lost in Space, Outer Limits and Batman all have fans willing to pay $75 to $150 to own them.
+Old Milton-Bradley games based on shows such as Lost in Space, Outer Limits, and Batman all have fans willing to pay $75 to $150 to own them.

 06 of 06

 This game hit the market in 1970 in a large box edition.
 Milton-Bradley followed up with a folding board set in 1971.
-Both had a multi-piece cardboard haunted house that had to be assembled before beginning the game, along with a number of other pieces essential to play.
+Both had a multi-piece cardboard haunted house that had to be assembled before beginning the game, along with several other pieces essential to play.

 Finding a Which Witch game complete and in excellent condition can be a challenge, although they do come up for sale from time to time in the online auction marketplace.
 Complete large box versions can sell in the $75–125 range; smaller box versions usually sell for $45–65.